Spectral density

 The spectral density of a fluorescent light as a function of optical wavelength shows peaks at atomic transitions, indicated by the numbered arrows.

 The voice waveform over time (left) has a broad audio power spectrum (right).

+Graph of power spectral density versus frequency (Hz).

 In signal processing, the power spectrum $S_{xx}(f)$ of a continuous time signal $x(t)$ describes the distribution of power into frequency components $f$ composing that signal.
 Fourier analysis shows that any physical signal can be decomposed into a distribution of frequencies over a continuous range, where some of the power may be concentrated at discrete frequencies.
 The statistical average of the energy or power of any type of signal (including noise) as analyzed in terms of its frequency content, is called its spectral density.

 When the energy of the signal is concentrated around a finite time interval, especially if its total energy is finite, one may compute the energy spectral density.
 More commonly used is the power spectral density (PSD, or simply power spectrum), which applies to signals existing over all time, or over a time period large enough (especially in relation to the duration of a measurement) that it could as well have been over an infinite time interval.
 The PSD then refers to the spectral power distribution that would be found, since the total energy of such a signal over all time would generally be infinite.
 Summation or integration of the spectral components yields the total power (for a physical process) or variance (in a statistical process), identical to what would be obtained by integrating $x^2(t)$ over the time domain, as dictated by Parseval's theorem.

 The spectrum of a physical process $x(t)$ often contains essential information about the nature of $x$.
 For instance, the pitch and timbre of a musical instrument can be determined from a spectral analysis.
 The color of a light source is determined by the spectrum of the electromagnetic wave's electric field $E(t)$ as it oscillates at an extremely high frequency.
 Obtaining a spectrum from time series data such as these involves the Fourier transform, and generalizations based on Fourier analysis.
 In many cases the time domain is not directly captured in practice, such as when a dispersive prism is used to obtain a spectrum of light in a spectrograph, or when a sound is perceived through its effect on the auditory receptors of the inner ear, each of which is sensitive to a particular frequency.

 However this article concentrates on situations in which the time series is known (at least in a statistical sense) or directly measured (such as by a microphone sampled by a computer).
 The power spectrum is important in statistical signal processing and in the statistical study of stochastic processes, as well as in many other branches of physics and engineering.
 Typically the process is a function of time, but one can similarly discuss data in the spatial domain being decomposed in terms of spatial frequency.